MaxRingstrom/git-tutorial/README.md

 6. Developer A adds a section describing how to bring in other people's changes using rebase.
 7. Developer B explains how to see the changes made by a commit
+8. Developer B explains how to find out the commit that was the last to modify a line in a file.

 # Common actions